You’ll know if you’re a Johnnie.

 Because the curriculum is Great Books, most people don’t realize that about 40% of the classes are math and science.
 Students take math and science all four years, and lab courses for three years.
 They also take ancient Greek and French, which understandably help with the reading and interpretation of some of the Classics.

 Many St. John’s students study for two years at their home campus, and then switch to the alternate campus for their junior year – in fact this is encouraged.
 Sometimes they return to their original campus for their senior year and sometimes they stay at the other campus.

 So who fits here?
 Students and staff say that those with an insatiable curiosity, who are researching stuff in their free time are a great match.
 St. John’s is especially good for quiet students, as the constant discussion and class participation draws them out of their shell.
 There are no tests at St. John’s, so test anxiety is not a problem here.
 There are no majors; St. John’s is a place where everything is connected and students seek the connections between previously disconnected subjects.
 There are narrative evaluations instead of grades.
 Students should expect to write one paper per class per term, and a 25-40 page senior paper with oral defense.

 The best fits are students who didn’t necessarily do as well in high school because they were bored and their passion wasn’t sparked.

 Sound familiar?
 You might be a Johnnie!

 Evelyn visited the Santa Fe campus, which is about 20 minutes outside of downtown Santa Fe, with beautiful mountains, hiking trails and a spectacular campus, in December, 2014.
-You can see the photos from her visit below.
+You can see all of the photos from her visit below.
 Don’t forget to check out the sister campus in Annapolis, which Evelyn visited in 2015 – write-up and photos are here.